alsoicode/tic-tac-toe-es6/readme.md

 # Tic Tac Toe

-My take on the classic board game using the revealing module pattern.
+My take on the classic board game using ES6.

 ## Technologies Used
 - [Bootstrap](https://getbootstrap.com)